mindworksint/interview-frontend/README.md

 ## Additional

-- You are encouraged to build the frontend with reusability in mind
+- You should build the frontend with code reusability, readability, and maintainability in mind.
 - You are also encouraged to show off knowledge in advance concepts in the framework/technology which the job position required within the confinement of time and use cases of the test.